paragao/appsync-subscription-demo/README.md

 1. Clone this repo and change into the cloned directory;
 2. Run `amplify init`.
 Chose the name for the environment (ex: dev) and configure the AWS profile;
 3. Run `amplify push` to deploy the resources to your AWS Account;
+    - Accept all the default values.
+Make sure you answer `Yes` for the GraphQL questions;
 4. Run `npm install` and then `npm start` to install the required libraries and start the development server locally.

 You are ready to test the application (see next section).